Dataport/polar/packages/clients/diplan/API.md

 | revisedDrawExport | GeoJSON.FeatureCollection | Whether the current zoomLevel is the maximum. |
 | revisionInProgress | boolean | Returns `true` if there are ongoing asynchronous operations.
 While true, the `revisedDrawExport` variable shall not be considered finished. |
 | simpleGeometryValidity | boolean | Indicator of whether SimpleGeometry rules are fulfilled. |

+⚠️ Caveat: Please mind that there is currently no merge-logic for properties of features given from the outside.
+If `mergeMultiGeometries` is set true, an arbitrary set of properties will survive.
+If `metaServices` are set, `properties.metaProperties` will be overridden if they previously existed.
+It is assumed that incoming data shall only be recognized regarding its geometry.

 ```js
 mapInstance.$store.watch(